sjbylo/aba/README.md

 sudo dnf install make -y
 make load
 ```
-- This will (if needed) install Quay (from the files and configuration that were tar-ed & copied above) and then load the images into Quay.
+- This will (if required) install Quay (from the files and configuration that were tar-ed & copied above) and then load the images into Quay.
 - Note that the internal bastion will need to install RPMs from a suitable repository (for testing it's possible to configure 'dnf' to use a proxy).

 Now continue with "Install OpenShift" below.

-Note that the above 'air-gapped workflow' can be repeated, for example to install Operators or to upgrade OpenShift by changing the 'save/imageset-save.yaml' file and running 'make save', copying the new 'tar' file(s) in the save/ directory over to your internal bastion and then loading them into the registry with 'make load'.
+Note that the above 'air-gapped workflow' can be repeated, for example to install Operators or to upgrade OpenShift by changing the 'save/imageset-save.yaml' file on the external bastion and running 'make save', copying the new 'tar' file(s) in the save/ directory over to your internal bastion and then loading them into the registry with 'make load'.

 ## Install OpenShift